 2. Click the Add upward link icon on the card type.
 In the card type list, select the card type that you want to link and click the Save icon.
 To link multiple card types, use CTRL + click to select multiple card types.
 The list displays only those card types that are not yet linked upward.

-The card type is displayed on the left connected to the Defect card type.
+The card type is displayed on the left and connected to the Defect card type.

 To add a downward link to a card type: